Mechanical Freezing Systems

 Latent Heat of Vaporization

-BTUs per LB
+BTU per LB

 86 120

-Sensible Heat (gas to 70°F at one atmosphere) BTUs per LB 98.5 29
+Sensible heat (gas to 70 °F at one atmosphere) BTU per LB 98.5 29

-Total Heat to 70°F (from liquid to 70°F gas) 184.5 149.1
+Total Heat to 70 °F (from liquid to 70 °F gas) 184.5 149.1

-Boiling Point of Liquid (at one atmosphere) -°F -320°F N/A
+Boiling Point of Liquid (at one atmosphere) -°F -320 °F N/A

 Specific Volume (at standard conditions) — cubic feet/LB 13.8 8.73